Improve your early years practice

-Some educators get a lot of emotional and social fulfilment from the job satisfaction of their role, whether it’s those close bonds with the children or the joy of working with great teams.
+Some educators get a lot of emotional and social fulfilment from the job satisfaction of their role, whether it’s those close bonds they develop in their work with children or the joy of being part of a great team.
 But in a role as physically and emotionally demanding as working in an Early Years setting, staff wellbeing is not always so high.

-As an employer, staff mental health and wellbeing should always be high on your agenda.
-Your leadership can help give your team some much-needed support — and a good sense of workflow and routine can boost your team’s wellbeing.
-And long term, it will help you retain staff.
+As an employer, staff mental health and wellbeing should always be top of your agenda.
+Your leadership can help give your team some much-needed support and help you retain staff.
+And, if you're recruiting, introducing your staff wellbeing policy to candidates helps demonstrate that your setting takes wellbeing seriously.

 Adapt your leadership style to fit with the staff you're working with.
 This might mean taking on a more understanding approach and a casual work atmosphere, or knowing who needs more hands-on, structured guidance.